GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Python has a variety of packages that can be easily downloaded and used on-demand.
 This chapter describes what the package is and how to implement it to the script.

 ## Modules
-A Python module is simply a Python source code file with `.py` extension.
-Developers may create their module containing classes or functions, and calling these codes from distributed Python files can be done using `import` keyword.
+A Python module is simply a Python source code file with a `.py` extension.
+Developers may create their module containing classes or functions, and calling these codes from distributed Python files can be done using the `import` keyword.
+Below is an example of importing the `module.py` Python script.

 ```python
 import module
 module.function()
 ```

 The above approach still requires the name of the module to be mentioned every time when using its classes or functions.
-To ignore referring the name of modules, use the `from` keyword beforehand.
+To ignore referring to the name of modules, use the `from` keyword beforehand.

 ```python
 from module import function1, function2
 from module import function as name
 ```

 However, without the name of modules when using the function, there is a potential conflict caused by function naming.
-Unless the function is named with guaranteed uniqueness, it is safe to use the previous approach to import modules.
+Unless the name of the function guarantees uniqueness, it is safe to use the previous approach to import modules.

 ## Package
 A package is a directory that holds a collection of Python modules or sub-packages.
-Every package folder must have a special Python file called `__init__.py` which can be blank or contains directory path of current package to prevent directories error caused by a common name.
+Every package folder must have a Python file called `__init__.py` that can be blank or contains the directory path of the current package to prevent directories error caused by a common name.

 ```python
 import package.module